sigmer/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 MsPortalFx.Base.Rpc.Internal.messageContext.callStack
 ```

 **NOTE**: Do not put this line of code in your actual source.
 It will not run properly without diagnostics turned on, and it will not work in the production environment.

 **NOTE**: This code  traverses the `iframe` boundary only once.
 Also, it is not a real call stack because the call across `iframes` is asynchronous.
 To go further back, the test session requires a breakpoint on the other `iframe`, so you can repeat this process until you find the code you are seeking.

-For more information about getting call stacks across `iframes`, see [https://auxdocs.blob.core.windows.net/videos/messageContext.mp4](https://auxdocs.blob.core.windows.net/videos/messageContext.mp4).
+For more information about getting call stacks across `iframes`, [watch this video](https://msit.microsoftstream.com/video/ade5a3ff-0400-86e8-f078-f1ea75dd663f).

 For more information: